wp-plugins/autoptimize/readme.txt

 * If you can't get either CSS or JS optimization working, you can off course always continue using the other two optimization-techniques.
 * If you tried the troubleshooting tips above and you still can't get CSS and JS working at all, you can ask for support on the [WordPress Autoptimize support forum](http://wordpress.org/support/plugin/autoptimize).
 See below for a description of what information you should provide in your "trouble ticket"

+= Help, I have a blank page after enabling Autoptimize!! =

+In some rare cases the [CSS minification component](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/) currently used by Autoptimize crashes due to a lack of resources (see [detailed technical explanation here](http://blog.futtta.be/2014/01/14/irregular-expressions-have-your-stack-for-lunch/)).
+You can in that case either disable CSS optimization, try to exclude specific CSS from being aggregated or activate the legacy minifiers which don't have that problem.
+The latter can be accomplished by adding this to your wp-config.php:

+`define("AUTOPTIMIZE_LEGACY_MINIFIERS","true");`

+The "legacy minifiers" will remain in Autoptimize "for ever" and changes to wp-config.php are not affected by core-, theme- or plugin-upgrades so you should be good to go.

 = What is noptimize? =

 Starting with version 1.6.6 Autoptimize excludes everything inside noptimize tags, e.g.: